Ilija-Puric/Ilija-Puric/README.md

 👩‍💻 I'm currently working on building an app to help songwriters and musicians with writing music and exporting it for personal use.

-🧠 I'm currently learning Astro and deepening my knowledge of the React ecosystem.

 🎵 I enjoy writting music, listening to music and playing instruments (mainly guitar and piano).
 So that creative side of me is something that i implement in my coding style.

 ### Contact